Product

 4. Patch Management Software

 Patch management software can help IT teams and MSPs deploy the latest security patches for all systems, applications, and devices.
+It works by scanning technology resources for missing patches, automating software installation, and tracking the patching status across different systems.

 Regular patching is important to protect the entire IT infrastructure against security vulnerabilities, bugs, and performance issues.